MukeshBari06/appointy_round1/README.md

 # appointy_round1
-API using GoLang and MongoDB
+<b>API using GoLang and MongoDB</b>

-Task 1 | Meetings API
+Task 1 | Meetings API<br>

 The task is to develop a basic version of meeting scheduling API.
 You are only required to develop the API for the system.
-Below are the details.
+Below are the details.<br>

 Meetings should have the following Attributes.
-All fields are mandatory unless marked optional:
+All fields are mandatory unless marked optional:<br>
-Id
-Title
-Participants
+Id<br>
+Title<br>
+Participants<br>
-Start Time
+Start Time<br>
-End Time
+End Time<br>
-Creation Timestamp
+Creation Timestamp<br>

 Participants should have the following Attributes.
-All fields are mandatory unless marked optional:
+All fields are mandatory unless marked optional:<br>
-Name
-Email
+Name<br>
+Email<br>
-RSVP (i.e. Yes/No/MayBe/Not Answered)
+RSVP (i.e. Yes/No/MayBe/Not Answered)<br>

-You are required to Design and Develop an HTTP JSON API capable of the following operations, Schedule a meeting
+You are required to Design and Develop an HTTP JSON API capable of the following operations,<br>
+Schedule a meeting<br>
-Should be a POST request
+Should be a POST request<br>
-Use JSON request body
+Use JSON request body<br>
 URL should be ‘/meetings’
-Must return the meeting in JSON format
+<br>Must return the meeting in JSON format

-Get a meeting using id
+<br>Get a meeting using id
-Should be a GET request
+<br>Should be a GET request
-Id should be in the url parameter
+<br>Id should be in the url parameter
-URL should be ‘/meeting/<id here>’
+<br>URL should be ‘/meeting/<id here>’
-Must return the meeting in JSON format
+<br>Must return the meeting in JSON format

-List all meetings within a time frame
+<br>List all meetings within a time frame
-Should be a GET request
+<br>Should be a GET request
-URL should be ‘/meetings?start=<start time here>&end=<end time here>’ Must return a an array of meetings in JSON format that are within the time range List all meetings of a participant
+<br>URL should be ‘/meetings?start=<start time here>&end=<end time here>’
+<br>Must return a an array of meetings in JSON format that are within the time range

+<br>List all meetings of a participant
-Should be a GET request
+<br>Should be a GET request
-URL should be ‘/articles?participant=<email id>’
+<br>URL should be ‘/articles?participant=<email id>’
-Must return a an array of meetings in JSON format that have the participant received in the email within the time range
+<br>Must return a an array of meetings in JSON format that have the participant received in the email within the time range